Creating New Gradle Builds

 Here,

-can be anything you want.
-You can even omit them, but doing so will also omit them from the tasks
+group and description can be anything you want.
+You can even omit them, but doing so will also omit them from the tasksreport, used later.

 Now execute your new